 State Route 79 near Warner Springs is closed in both directions after a fatal rollover crash Monday morning involving a Department of Corrections vehicle.
 Source 3

-A pause from California to share infobreak from way back when:
+We rest California to share correct from way back when:

-Today is: 22nd July (GMT), in history on the 22nd of July, 1953 AD the following death happened:
+Today is: 23rd October (GMT), in history on the 23rd of October, 1991 AD the following event happened: